Skip to content

 • How do inequalities in COVID-19 vaccine uptake compare to pre-existing inequalities in flu vaccine uptake?

-The qualitative work seeks to answer the following research questions:
+The qualitative work sought to answer the following research questions:

 • How do community experiences and drivers and barriers to the vaccine vary across different disadvantaged groups and communities (i.e. ethnic minority and seldom heard groups, young adults etc.)?